1,000+ Opportunities

 gov

-Based on current listing details, eligibility includes: Nonprofit organizations and local agencies in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and local agencies in California.
+Confirm the full requirements in the official notice before applying.

 Home and Community-Based Services Programs is a grant from the California Department of Developmental Services (DDS) that funds innovative, community-based strategies to improve access to services for individuals with intellectual and developmental disabilities and their families, particularly those from underserved and underrepresented communities.
 The 2025 Service Access and Equity (SAE) Grant Program uses statewide survey data to identify barriers to service access and address unmet needs across all 21 regional centers.
 Eligible applicants are organizations providing services to individuals with developmental disabilities residing in California.
 Award amounts vary; contact DDS or the relevant regional center for current grant cycles.